COCO: Cognitive Operating System with Continuous Oversight for Multi-Agent Workflow Reliability: Introduction

 \section{Introduction}

-The paradigm of compositional intelligence through multi-agent systems has emerged as a cornerstone of modern artificial intelligence\cite{wu2023autogen}, enabling unprecedented scalability and modularity in complex reasoning tasks\cite{qian2025scaling}.
-These architectures decompose intricate problems into specialized computational modules that collaborate through sequential and parallel information flows, achieving remarkable performance across domains ranging from scientific discovery to autonomous decision-making\cite{li2025knowtag}.
-However, this compositional approach introduces a fundamental trade-off: while modularity enhances interpretability and scalability, the inherent interdependencies between agents create pathways for systematic error amplification that can catastrophically degrade system performance\cite{cemri2025mast}.
+The transition toward compositional intelligence via multi-agent systems has become a defining characteristic of modern AI~\cite{wu2023autogen}.
+By decomposing high-dimensional reasoning tasks into specialized, collaborating modules, these architectures achieve unprecedented scalability and adaptability~\cite{qian2025scaling}.
+However, this modularity introduces a critical structural vulnerability: the sequential interdependencies required for collaboration create pathways for error amplification.
+Consequently, minor upstream hallucinations can cascade through the workflow, catastrophically compromising global system integrity~\cite{cemri2025mast}.

-\textbf{The Error Propagation Problem.} Consider a multi-agent workflow $ \mathcal{W} = \{A_1, A_2, \ldots, A_n\}$ with where each agent $ A_i$ processes intermediate representations $ z_{i-1}$ to produce outputs $ z_i = A_i(z_{i-1}; \theta_i)$.
-The fundamental vulnerability arises from the compounding nature of approximation errors: even small perturbations $\epsilon_i$ in upstream outputs can lead to exponential degradation in final quality\cite{snowball2025,peng-etal-2025-stepwise},formalized as $ \mathbb{E}[\|z_n - z_n^*\|] \leq \prod_{i=1}^n (1 + \epsilon_i)$ where $z_n^*$ denotes the optimal output.
-This \textit{epistemic error cascading} destabilizes long pipelines, and error grows exponentially with pipeline depth.\cite{caselli2015piling}
+\textbf{The Error Propagation Problem.} For a formalized multi-agent workflow $ W = \{A_1, A_2, \ldots, A_n\}$, where each agent $ A_i$ transforms an intermediate representation $ z_{i-1}$ into an output $ z_i = A_i(z_{i-1}; \theta_i)$.
+A critical vulnerability in this sequential dependency is the compounding nature of approximation errors.
+Small perturbations $\epsilon_i$ at early stages do not merely persist; they act as multiplicative factors in downstream deviations \cite{snowball2025,peng-etal-2025-stepwise}.
+This phenomenon is bounded by $ \mathbb{E}[\|z_n - z_n^*\|] \leq \prod_{i=1}^n (1 + \epsilon_i)$ where $z_n^*$ denotes the optimal output trajectory.
+We term this epistemic error cascading, a mechanism where stochastic noise accumulates exponentially with pipeline depth, inevitably destabilizing complex reasoning tasks ~\cite{caselli2015piling}.